Otite-Git/FinalCapstone-Hyperion-Dev-Certification-Projects-/README.md

-Python Project undertaken on the CoGrammar Bootcamp:
+Python Project undertaken on the CoGrammar Hyperion Dev Bootcamp:

-In this repositry you will the projjedct that I had undertken during my time in the CoGrammr Bootcamp.
-You will find progressive development of my Python skills over the 16s Bootcamp programe
+In this repositry you will see the projects that I have undertken during my time in the CoGrammar Hyperion Dev Bootcamp.
+You will find progressive development of my Python skills over the 16 weeks duration of the Bootcamp program.

 1. Simple Age Quiz
 2. Triathlon Award Calculator